Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-KiranYesley.md

 - dealt with a terrible silly merge conflict and then reset everything entirely and began the art of branching - 2 hours
 - fixed a bug with vulnerable movement - 30 miuntes
 - created a vulnerable mode so that the code was cleaner and easier to debug (and in the process fixed a different bug for vulnerable mode) - 1 hour

+## 2025-06-06
+- debugging our many bugs --> was working on vulnerable ghosts glitches and using print statments and debugger to debug - 1 hour
+- created a debug branch to do intense rewriting and began the process - 30 minutes

+## 2025-06-07
+- rewrote the BFS method, created an enum for modes, fixed small one line errors that changed game functionality entirely - 4 hours